 This isn’t much consolation, but you’re not alone.
 Recent Pew research suggests that “the divorce rate for adults ages 50 and older has doubled in the past 25 years.
 Among those ages 65 and older, the divorce rate has roughly tripled since 1990.”
 That’s a societal tsunami.

 Those are astonishing, devastating numbers.
-And not only are first marriages failing, but divorce is more likely to happen in second and third marriages, so that adds to the spike in middle aged divorce rates.
+And not only are first marriages failing, but divorce is more likely to happen in second and third marriages, so which adds to the spike in middle-aged divorce rates.

-Middle aged divorce rates are rising for several reason beyond those mentioned above.
+Middle-aged divorce rates are rising for several reasons beyond those mentioned above.

 Midlife divorce happens more often simply because we are living longer.
 We are healthier longer.
 And the longer this boomer divorce trend goes on, there is more the feeling of “Why not?
 Everyone’s doing it!”